cct-datascience/ardn-terra-ref/README.md

 ## Harmonizing and modeling BrAPI TERRA REF data

-This repository contains code, data, and intermediate files for harmonizing [BrAPI TERRA REF data]() into the ARDN format and running it through the DSSAT model.
-This data modeling pipeline is outlined below.
+This repository contains code, data, and intermediate files for harmonizing data from the TERRA-REF BrAPI endpoint into the ARDN format and running it through the DSSAT model.
+The data transformation pipeline is outlined below.

 Learn more about this project at the ARDN website here: https://agmip.github.io/ARDN/